96boards/documentation/consumer/dragonboard/guides/aosp.md

 #Reboot the board after flashing
 ```

+# Booting into Android

+If everything went fine, you can now reboot the board, and it should boot into Android!

 # How to contribute and support

 The following mailing list can be used for contributions: